GenerationSoftware/pt-v5-tpda-liquidator/README.md

 The TpdaLiquidationPair is designed to periodically liquidate accrued yield on PoolTogether V5 vaults.
 The Target Period Dutch Auction adjusts the price so that an auction occurs every X seconds.

+## Motivation

+In PoolTogether V5, Vaults must contribute to each draw in order to be eligible to win prizes.
+We needed a pricing algorithm that tries to ensure that vault yield is liquidated every X number of seconds.

 ## How it works

 Each auction is for the entire liquidatable balance of tokens.
 Assuming: